mplpl/mft/README.md

 * Swift
 * Objective-C

+## Bundled components

+The mft framework bundles the compiled versions of the following open source libraries:
+* libssh 0.9.6
+* openssl 1.1.1m

 ## Building mft framework

 The mft should be built into an xcframework, that can easily be embedded in Xcode projects.
 To do that: